 Then what is it you

-It's not I wish, what you wish.
-Nothing cooking in belly now is there?
-And there will be, you do exactly as I say.
-In three time a blue-moon will appear, Only can the curse be, undone...
+It's not I wish, It's you wish.
+Nothing cooking in that now is there?
+And will never be, you do exactly as I say.
+In three days time a blue-moon appear, Only can the curse be, undone...

 The one I placed on house.

-In the past, when you were no than a babe, father brought his young wife and you to cottage. were a lovely couple, But not neighbors.
-You see... mother was with child, And she developed an appetite.
-She my beautiful garden, And she your father that What she wanted more anything, In the world, was...
+In the past, when you were no than a babe, Your father his young wife and you to cottage.
+They a lovely couple, But not neighbors.
+You see... mother was with child, And she an unusual appetite.
+She my beautiful garden, And she told your that What she wanted more anything, In the world, was...
 Greens, greens, nothing but Parsley, peppers, and celery, Asparagus and and and lettuce-!
 He said, "All right," But it wasn't, quite, 'Cause I him in the autumn In my one night!
 He was me, me, Rooting my rutabaga, my arugula and Ripping up the My champion!
-My favorite!- I should have a spell on him there, I could have turned him into Or a dog...
+My favorite!- I should have laid a on him there, I could have turned him into Or a dog...
 Or a chair...
 But I let him the rampion- I'd to spare.
-In return, however, I said, "Fair is You can let me have the That wife will bear.
-And we'll it square."
+In return, however, I said, "Fair is You can let me the baby That your will bear.
+And call it square."
 I had a No. But, you had a sister.
 Where is

 She's now!
-And you'll never her, Small price to pay for your father stole from me.
+And never find her, Small to pay for what Else your stole from me.
 It me my youth, my beauty.
-My mother me, She punish me the curse of ugliness, If I lost any of them.
+My warned me, She punish me With the of ugliness, If I ever any of them.

 WIFE] Lost